Code-Institute-Submissions/Colm1711-colms_resume_site_AprResub/README.md

   * Redesigned submit and reset buttons on contact form as they displayed incorrectly when moved into orientation mode on mobile.

+  * Increased font size for Heading 1 to make main purpose of site more prominent.

+  * Added contact form button to end of Projects section.

 ### Further Testing

 -   The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.